The History of 7 Tennyson Road, Bath, Somerset

 1923-1924

-The electoral register shows Walter Thomas DAVIS and Alice M DAVIS were living at 7 Tennyson Road between spring 1923 and spring 1924.
-Also living at no.7 in spring 1923 was Ernest CLEEVE.
+Electoral records confirm that Walter Thomas DAVIS and Alice M. DAVIS were residing at 7 Tennyson Road from the spring 1923 through spring 1924.
+In addition, Ernest CLEEVE was also recorded at the address in spring 1923.

 Walter Thomas DAVIS & Alice JACKSON

-Alice JACKSON was born 19th Feb 1872 in Wotton under Edge, Gloucestershire and was the second of two children born to parents Llewellyn Frederick Martin JACKSON and Caroline HIGGINSON.
-Her father was a gardener and the illegitimate son of Josiah JACKSON, a Steam Engine Driver, and Ann MARTIN.
-Alice’s grandmother Ann moved in with Josiah after his wife died, most likely to help with the children he was left to look after.
-She lived with him until his death in 1867, but they never married and only seem to have had one child together, Llewellyn, who died in 1875 at age 29 when his daughters were aged 5 and 3.
+Alice JACKSON was born on 19 February 1872 in Wotton-under-Edge, Gloucestershire, the second of two children of Llewellyn Frederick Martin JACKSON, a gardener, and Caroline HIGGINSON.
+Her father was the illegitimate son of Josiah JACKSON, a steam engine driver, and his housekeeper, Ann MARTIN.
+Ann moved in with Josiah after his wife died, likely to help raise the children, and remained with him until his death in 1867.
+The two never married and appear to have had only one child together, Llewellyn, who died in 1875 at the age of 29, leaving daughters aged five and three.

-Walter and Alice married in 1895 and had one daughter:
+Walter and Alice married on 30th April 1895 in Charlcombe, Somerset, and had one child.

 Ernest CLEEVE